After the Sunset

 After the Sunset is a 2004 American heist action comedy film directed by Brett Ratner and starring Pierce Brosnan as Max Burdett, a master thief caught in a pursuit with FBI agent Stan Lloyd, played by Woody Harrelson.
 It was shot in the Bahamas.
-The film was met with negative reviews and flopped at the box office.
+The film was released by New Line Cinema on November 12, 2004, and met with negative reviews and flopped at the box office.

 Plot

-Master thief Max Burdett and his girlfriend, Lola Cirillo, steal the second of three famous diamonds, known as the Napoleon diamonds, from FBI Agent Stanley P. Lloyd.
-But Lloyd shoots Max before passing out from being gassed by the thieves.
-Max survives and tells Lola to get the diamond.
-She does, leaving in its place the one-dollar bill that she had received as a tip for washing the agents' windshield (while in disguise as a dreadlocked, scruffy looking man).
+FBI Agent Stanley P. Lloyd has been assigned to transport the second of three famous diamonds, known as the Napoleon diamonds, cautious that master thief Max Burdett will potentially steal it.
+His convoy is interrupted by a dreadlocked squeegee man washing their windscreen, whom Lloyd tips a dollar to leave.
+However, the man scans the car which allows Max to gain control of the vehicle, driving it to a warehouse.
+Max meets and embraces the squeegee man who then pulls off a mask revealing his girlfriend, Lola, in disguise.
+Lloyd shoots Max before passing out from being gassed by the thieves.
+Max survives and tells Lola to get the diamond, which she does, leaving in its place the one-dollar bill that she had received from Lloyd earlier.
 Max and Lola then fly to Paradise Island in The Bahamas.

-Agent Stanley P. Lloyd shows up 6 months later and accuses Burdett of planning to steal the third Napoleon diamond, which is on a cruise ship that will be docking for a week on the island.
+Lloyd shows up 6 months later and accuses Burdett of planning to steal the third Napoleon diamond, which is on a cruise ship that will be docking for a week on the island.
 He denies this, and unwittingly turns the tables and befriends the frustrated detective Lloyd, showing him the pleasures that Paradise Island has to offer, even paying for the most expensive suite, the bridge suite, for as long as Lloyd is there.

 Lloyd, out of his element, adapts quickly to the easy-going Caribbean lifestyle.
 He partners up with Sophie, a local constable, to try to capture Max at last when he steals the diamond, which Max visits and later gives in to the temptation to steal.
 Henri Mooré, a powerful, popular tycoon thought of by some as a gangster, learns of Burdett's impressive history as a thief.
 So, he offers him additional island-life benefits and pleasures in return for stealing the diamond.